Anula Karunathilaka: Acting style

 Karunathilaka was an acclaimed popular and awarded actress.
 She is known for character acting.
-Her style is said to derive from her nurturing under strict culture and family restrictions in the 1940s.
+Her style is said to derive from her nurturing under a strict culture and family restrictions in the 1940s.

 Key performances

 Golu Hadawatha made many notable contributions to Sinhala cinema, and became one of the most popular actresses in the late 1960s.
 Her most important role was as Dhammi in Golu Hadawatha (Silent Heart).
 Karunathilka was awarded with national Sarasaviya Awards in 1969 for the role.
 Another key role was Sugath.

 Personal life

 Karunathilaka was married to photographer and journalist Daya Ranaweera.